-With DEI being a major focus in 2021 for many businesses, we want to create a resource for HR managers and employers who are looking for a way to hold themselves accountable and present back to their employees and clients how they’ve progressed throughout the year.
+With DEI being a major focus for many businesses, we want to create a resource for HR managers and employers who are looking for a way to hold themselves accountable and present back to their employees and clients how they’ve progressed throughout the year.
 This article will serve as a guide on what criteria to include and how to create a basic template.

 A DEI report card is a data-driven tool for assessing the policies and procedures of the organization, and analyzing the ways that they support or inhibit diversity, equity and inclusion within the business.